MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex3_Deploying a Windows device with Autopilot.md

 16. On the right side scroll down until you are able to see the section **Windows Autopilot**, select **Deployment profiles** in that section.

-17. Select the previously created deployment profile **Contoso autopilot profile**.
+17. Select the previously created deployment profile **Contoso Autopilot Profile**.

 18. In the navigation area, select **Properties**, then select **Edit** right next to **Assignments** to edit the assignemnts and add a group.